Self-Normalization for CUSUM-based Change Detection in Locally Stationary Time Series: Empirical Results

 Table \ref{tab:computation_time} provides average computation times for the different tests.
-For short time series with $n=100$ and $n=200$, the proposed tests \eqref{eq:decision_rule0} and \eqref{eq:decision_rule} require the least time.
-For larger values of $n$, LRV has the lowest average computation time and seems to scale best.
+Overall, \texttt{LRV} has the lowest average computation time and seems to scale best.
+Among the other tests, for short time series with $n=200$, the proposed tests \eqref{eq:decision_rule0} and \eqref{eq:decision_rule} require the least time.
 As expected, the bootstrap procedure has the highest computation time.
-Generally though, the computing time for all tests is negligible, with a maximum of $15$\,ms assumed by BT for $n=1000$.
+Generally though, the computing time for all tests is negligible, with a maximum of $7.3$\,ms assumed by \texttt{BT} for $n=1000$.

-In summary, R1, R2 and BT seem unsuitable to detect changes in the considered context of a varying long-run variance, as they exceed the specified level $\alpha$.
-If the errors cannot be assumed to be independent, LRV and \eqref{eq:decision_rule0} might exceed the level too.
-Out of the tests that have level $\alpha$, \eqref{eq:decision_rule} (v2) has generally the highest power under the alternative.
-Thus, \eqref{eq:decision_rule} with $t_0 = \tfrac{1}{3}$ and $t_1 = \tfrac{1}{2}$ is the preferred test for the detection of changes for locally stationary time series.
+In summary, \texttt{R1}, \texttt{R2}, \texttt{BT} and \texttt{LRV} seem unsuitable to detect changes in the considered context of a varying long-run variance, as they exceed the specified level $\alpha$.
+If the errors cannot be assumed to be independent, \eqref{eq:decision_rule0} might exceed the level too.
+Out of the tests that have level $\alpha$, \eqref{eq:decision_rule} has by far the highest power under all considered alternatives, and is the preferred test for the detection of changes for locally stationary time series.